DIY-Recording-Equipment/diyre-libdoc/15ips-mkiii.md

 If this is your first DIY project ever, we recommend reading our [Getting Started Guide]({{ getting_started_url }}).

 {% alert, 'This guide is for the 15IPS mkIII.
-If you purchased the earlier version, see the [15IPS mkII assembly guide](https://manuals.diy.re/15ips).', 'warning', 'Note' %}
+If you purchased the earlier version, see the [15IPS mkII assembly guide](https://manuals.diy.re/15ips).', 'danger', 'Version check' %}

 ---